Board of Commissioners

 The following guidelines have been developed to help make Decatur Park District programs safe and enjoyable for all.
 The Park District reserves the right to develop additional rules for programs and athletic leagues as deemed necessary by staff and the Park Board of Commissioners.
 Participants are asked to:

 The Decatur Park District is the focal point for parks, recreation, and aviation activity in the greater Decatur area.
-The District operates 2,000 acres of park land, an indoor sports center, regional airport, three golf courses, softball, soccer and tennis complexes, athletic fields, a community aquatic center, AZA-accredited zoo, and a banquet, food & beverage business.
+The District operates 2,000 acres of park land, an indoor sports center, regional airport, three golf courses, softball, soccer and tennis complexes, athletic fields, a community aquatic center, AZA-accredited zoo, mini golf facility, and a banquet, food & beverage business.
 The Decatur Park District strives to enrich the lives of all in our community and continues to earn honors for its partnerships and service excellence.

 The Decatur Park District has received both regional and national recognition.
-In 2000, the Decatur Park District was a National Recreation & Parks Gold Medal Finalist and recipient of the Great Lakes Region Partnership Award.
-Decatur has also been recognized as an IAPD/IPRA Distinguished Accredited Agency since 1999, achieving reaccreditation in 2012.
+In 2000, the Decatur Park District was a National Recreation & Parks Association (NRPA) Gold Medal Finalist and recipient of the Great Lakes Region Partnership Award.
+We have again achieved the distinction of NRPA Gold Medal Finalist in 2016.
+We have been recognized as an IAPD/IPRA Distinguished Accredited Agency since 1999, achieving reaccreditation in 2012.